nobruinfo/midnightmega/readme.md

 # bugs

+* `dirent` is currently not fully updated, additional sectors are currently not added automatically
+* The yet state of development only uses the left file list so *copy* actually only duplicates files on the same disk
 * BAM is only supported for one sector, tracks 41 to 80 therefore not yet covered
 * BAM is not yet in attic RAM, therefore multiple discs not cached